JudgeResearchEcosystem/execution_details/README.md

 - For complex reasons, asessing the signal this way will bias your interpretation of the signals' accuracy downards.
 However, because you get 'meas_cert' 96 times a day, you can assess the signal faster in a matter of days; as opposed to the weeks or more than a month in might take to get to large sample properties among the subset of signals that suggest taking a new position.

 - We have included an [easy function](https://github.com/JudgeResearchEcosystem/execution_details/blob/main/wind_perc_chart) for you to call to compare 'meas_cert' to the observed directional change in the market.

-## Interpreting Our Signal

-At the highest level, the JSON is designed so the AI can send you signals without having to know your current price read or positions.
-This means you'll have to interpret the JSON a bit more than a straight-up buy/sell/close order.

-See the [example signal](https://github.com/JudgeResearchEcosystem/execution_details/blob/main/example_json_and_exec_details.md) page to learn more.

 ## Other Resources